Skip to Navigation Skip to Content

 Our Cuddle Carer role is a highly sought after role.
 We do not externally recruit volunteers directly into this specialised role.
 To be considered, you must have volunteered consistently within our volunteer program for a minimum of six months, displaying the qualities and attributes necessary for this privileged position.

 You will be assigned to the same shift each week or fortnight.
 We cannot facilitate individual week-to-week rosters.
-We don’t organise your regular shift and start date until we have completed all of the on-boarding requirements.
-It is possible to change shifts (or roles) if your availability changes, in consultation with your volunteer manager.
-We have many university students volunteering with us who experience a change in their availability each semester.
+We will organise your regular shift and start date once you have completed all of the on-boarding requirements.

-Measles, Mumps and Rubella (MMR)
+• Measles, Mumps and Rubella (MMR)

-Pertussis (Whooping Cough) including booster
+• Pertussis (Whooping Cough) including booster

-Varicella (Chickenpox)
+• Varicella (Chickenpox)

-The required evidence form will be provided to you prior to your attendance at a training session.
 It will need to be completed by your medical practitioner, who may request a blood test in the absence of a suitable vaccination record.
+The hospital does not provide vaccinations for volunteers and we are unable to cover any associated costs.

 Donating items to sick kids